-What do I need to make TuneMatic work?
+What do I need to make TuneMatic products work?

 TuneMatic operates with a motorized antenna (with pulse counting capability), in conjunction with an HF radio (modern or legacy).
 As a minimum, the legacy rig should contain a keyline, and switched DC power.
 Modern rigs are supported by TuneMatic interfaces, which are rig specific.
 This allows TuneMatic to operate as a universal tuning device for motorized antennas.